saltstack-formulas/users-formula/README.rst

 ``users.bashrc``
 ----------------

-Ensures the bashrc file exists in the users home directory
+Ensures the bashrc file exists in the users home directory.
+Set manage_bashrc:
+True in pillar per user.
+Defaults to False

 ``users.vimrc``
 ---------------

 Ensures the vimrc file exists in the users home directory.
+Set manage_vimrc:
+True in pillar per user.
+Defaults to False
 This depends on the vim-formula to be installed